ykharitonova/csw8-s22/about.md

 ---

 _Make sure that you read this page carefully and are aware of the course policies **for this term**.
-Do not automatically assume that the course is the same as the one that you might have taken before._
+Do not automatically assume that the course is the same as the one that you or your friends might have taken before._

 ---